garciart/network-automation/scripts/ansible_notes.md

     ansible-playbook ~/Ansible/second_playbook.yml
     ```

-9. That is a lot of facts!
+9. To save space, I won't show the output, but that is a lot of facts!
 However, you can reference any of these facts, as well as restricted Ansible variables, in your playbooks.
 Create another playbook to display these facts and variables:

     ```
     sudo vim ~/Ansible/third_playbook.yml